Logo

 OS Grid ref:- SD 446912

-The name derives from an old preaching cross on the site, the village consists of scattered farms and cottages.
+The village consists of scattered farms and cottages.
 The present cross on the site is made from a single piece of Limestone from nearby Whitbarrow Scar.
 It was placed there to commemorate the Millennium.

 Crosthwaite